Étienne Pernet: Founder

 It was in this context that in May 1864 he met two nurses who came to ask him find work for them and some months later met M. Antoinette Fage with whom he became the founder of the Congregation of the Little Sisters of the Assumption to create a religious congregation of nurses serving the sick poor.
 He settled successively in various temporary accommodations before establishing them in April 1870 in the 15th arrondissement at 57 rue Violet, which became the motherhouse of the new congregation.
 The first nuns took their vows in 1866.
 Their aim is to provide free care to the sick in their homes.

 Father Pernet was called as a theological expert at the Vatican Council I. During the War of 1870, he enlisted as a military chaplain.
 Taken in Metz for a spy, he was arrested by the Germans.
 Once liberated, he left for Mainz with the other French soldiers and then returned to Paris.
 He arrived there in March 1871 at the beginning of the events of the Paris Commune.
 Arrested by the Communards, he escaped execution thanks to a friend who had him released.
 He then went to Arras to take care of an orphanage.

 Back in Paris after the events, Father Pernet devoted himself fully to his foundation.
 He multiplied the creation of other establishments, first in Paris and the suburbs, then in the provinces with Perpignan in 1878, and in June 1880 set up an establishment in England, his first establishment abroad, east of London.
 He set up a foundation in the United States in 1891, then another in Rome in 1896, and met Pope Leo XIII in private audience on that occasion.
 In 1896, Fr Pernet sought approval from Rome for the congregation.
 The "brief laudation", the first official mark of approval of his work by Rome, was published on April 2, 1897.

 After a two-day illness, he died in Paris on Easter Monday, April 3, 1899, the anniversary of his priestly ordination.
 He is buried in the chapel of the mother house, rue Violet2.

 Veneration

-A diocesan process has begun for the possible beatification of Father Etienne Pernet; it was sent to Rome where his case was opened in 1931.
+Pernet's spiritual writings were approved by theologians on 5 June 1927 and 13 February 1942.
+His cause was formally opened on 30 March 1931, granting him the title of Servant of God.

-Father Etienne Pernet's "heroic virtues" were recognized by Pontifical Decree of 14 May 1983 by John Paul II, who thus recognized him as "venerable".
+Father Etienne Pernet's "heroic virtues" were recognized by Pontifical Decree of 14 May 1983 by Pope John Paul II, who thus recognized him as Venerable.